Geosynchronous/P6-Mobile-Portfolio/README.md

   - The rendering pipeline is looking good
   - The 5 ms or less requirement is now again met and exceeded

+  11:03 PM

+  - **FIX30 Change to getElementById**
+` var windowWidth = document.getElementById("randomPizzas").offsetWidth;  //FIX30 change to getElem...`
+- Timing results are about the same in FIX30 above
+- THe `offsetWidth` is causing FSL
+- TODO find a work around fot .offsetWidth